wateraccounting/WaPORMOOC/README.md

 # WaPORMOOC

 This repository contains Jupyter notebooks that are part of two MOOCs on the [WaPOR database](https://data.apps.fao.org/wapor/?lang=en).
 Both MOOCs are free to attend and are open to all who are interested.
 A reliable internet connection is required.
 These courses are self-paced with the possibility of obtaining a certificate of completion after completing all assignments.
+The courses use the following scripts:

-1. Downloading WaPOR data (part of MOOC ['Introduction to WaPORv3'](https://ocw.un-ihe.org/course/view.php?id=263)) (also available in [Spanish](https://ocw.un-ihe.org/course/view.php?id=269))
+1. Downloading WaPOR data (part of MOOC ['Introduction to WaPORv3'](https://ocw.un-ihe.org/course/view.php?id=263)) (also available in [Spanish](https://ocw.un-ihe.org/course/view.php?id=269) and [French](https://ocw.un-ihe.org/course/view.php?id=270))
 2. Introduction to Python (module 2 of MOOC ['Python for geospatial analyses using WaPOR data'](https://ocw.un-ihe.org/course/view.php?id=272))
 3. Using Python Libraries for Handling Spatial Data (module 3 of MOOC ['Python for geospatial analyses using WaPOR data'](https://ocw.un-ihe.org/course/view.php?id=272))